ElizaLo/Product-Management-and-Leadership/README.md

 ## Essential Feedback

+> Feedback is the process of helping others gain self-awareness about the impact of their actions.

+The focus of feedback should be to help others to thrive.
+Good feedback speeds up learning and builds collaborative and engaged teams.

 A way to think about feedback that avoids this is as **'reinforcing'** or **'redirecting'**.
 In this framing, all feedback is positive.

 **Reinforcing feedback** is when your feedback encourages someone to continue a certain behavior.